 2 tbsp butter, softened

 1/3 cup light or dark rum

 1/2 cup oil

-3/4 cup plain Greek yogurt (I used Coconut flavoured Greek yoghurt)
+3/4 cup plain Greek yogourt (I used Coconut flavoured Greek yogourt)

 1 lime zest

 3 tbsp water